 Climate: Annual Monthly Weather in Taichung

-To help you better understand the weather in Taichung, I’ve included average temperature and annual rainfall graphs below.
+For more on Taichung’s weather, check out this climate data from climate-data.org.
+For your convenience, I’ve created average temperature and annual rainfall graphs below.
 Suggested months to visit are indicated in orange.

 TRAVELING TO TAICHUNG

-We traveled to Taichung directly from Taoyuan International Airport by bus (Ubus 1623).
-Conveniently, the bus terminal is located at the basement of the airport.
+After going through customs at Taoyuan International Airport, we boarded a bus (Ubus 1623) from the airport and went straight to Taichung.
 The bus ride took about 2 hrs 30 mins and cost NTD 280 each way.
 You can refer to the Taiwan Highway Bus website for more information on Ubus 1623.

-- HSR trains are faster (duh).
-They can get you to your destination in less than half the time.
+- HSR trains are newer and faster.
+They can get you to your destination in half the time.

 |From Taipei||Fare||Travel Time|